Bahar's Portfolio WORK ABOUT ASK AI

 Background

-Workday Discovery Boards is a self-service and ad-hoc analytics tool that enables business users to do ad-hoc analysis, and visualize their data in real time without heavy report-writing.
+Workday Discovery Boards is a BI self-service and ad-hoc analytics tool that enables business users to do ad-hoc analysis, and visualize their data in real time without heavy report-writing.

 Advanced Filter feature was born out of the need for robust filtering in Discovery Boards that often led users to export data from Workday or exchange tooling for further analysis.